Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Related Work

-This paper tries to exploit PTM hubs as maximally as possible.
-Following the ``many could be better than all''~\citep{zhou_ensembling_2002} principle in ensemble learning, PTMs are first ranked by LogME, then top-K related PTMs from the whole PTM hub are selected, casting the problem into a multiple PTMs tuning problem.
-A Bayesian tuning method (B-Tuning, in Section~\ref{sec:bayesian_tuning}) is further proposed to solve the multiple PTMs tuning problem.
-Excitingly, our method is capable of both homogeneous PTMs and heterogeneous PTMs.
-It fills the blank in heterogeneous PTMs tuning, and surpasses the state-of-the-art method~\citep{shu_zoo-tuning:_2021} dedicated to homogeneous PTMs tuning.
+This paper proposes a methodology for exploiting general PTM hubs.
+In the proposed paradigm, PTMs are first ranked by LogME, then the top-K ranked PTMs from the PTM hub are selected for multiple PTM tuning.
+A Bayesian tuning method (B-Tuning, see Section~\ref{sec:bayesian_tuning}) is further proposed to solve the multiple PTM tuning problem.
+Overall the method proposes a solution to the heterogeneous PTMs tuning problem, and it surpasses the state-of-the-art method~\citep{shu_zoo-tuning:_2021} dedicated to homogeneous PTM tuning.